fedetask/machine-learning-advanced-course/2_8/README.md

 For this task you are supposed to implement algorithms for dynamic programming and sampling.
-In addition, you should sample n (at least 1000) sets of leaves from the provided tree, and compute the proportion of leaf sets that fall into the provided interval.
+In addition, you should sample n (at least 1000) sets of leaves from the provided tree, and compute the proportion of leaf sets that fall into the provided interval (list of values for each node).

 #### Loading trees